andre-dietrich/liascript-snippets/README.md

 ## Features

-1. Start typing **lia** in your markdown document to see the extenden help, that can be explored via fuzzy-searching.
+1. Start typing **lia** in your markdown document to see the extended help, that can be explored via fuzzy-searching.
 Hit Tab for inserting your selected snippet.
 2. To ease the voice selection for different narrators, start typing **voice** and search through all possible voice settings.
+3. Syntax highlighting help is offered if you start typing **hili** followed by your language of choice.
+Since LiaScript applies the ace-editor, there is a matching done between highlight.js and ace.
+You can select your language from highlight.js, but it will be translated into the text in parentheses.

 **Screencast Lisascript-snippets and -preview**